Topogivity: A Machine-Learned Chemical Rule for Discovering Topological Materials

 Of the 68 materials, we find 56 topological materials, corresponding to a success rate of 82.4\%.
+We stress that the discovery space and the labeled dataset correspond to different regimes of materials, and so it is quite interesting that a model that was fit on the labeled dataset still works in the discovery space (see \suppsec~S4.C).
+We note that there are aspects of our procedure and data analysis that could have introduced some bias into the success rate (see \suppsec~S4.C).

-The topological materials consist of 48 Weyl semimetals, 7 Dirac semimetals, and 1 Dirac nodal line semimetal (\suppsec~S4).
-We note that there are aspects of our procedure and data analysis that could have introduced some bias into the success rate (see \suppsec~S3.C).
-Some of these 56 topological materials have previously been predicted in the literature and a smaller portion have also already been experimentally observed, e.g., TaAs~\cite{xu2015discovery}.
+The 56 topological materials that we found consist of 48 Weyl semimetals, 7 Dirac semimetals, and 1 Dirac nodal line semimetal.
+The band structures of all 56 of these topological materials are included in \suppsec~S6.
+Some of these topological materials have previously been predicted in the literature and a smaller portion have also already been experimentally observed, e.g., TaAs~\cite{xu2015discovery,lv2015experimental}.
 More importantly, our DFT calculations also identify multiple new topological materials that to our knowledge have not been previously identified.